The Benefits of Rabi al-Awwal | Muslim Hands UK

 When is Rabi al-Awwal?

 Rabi al-Awwal is the third month of the Islamic calendar, occurring after Muharram and Safar.
-This year, it begins at Maghrib on 26th September.
+This year, it begins at Maghrib on 13th August, so teh first day of the month will be 14th August 2026.

 The literal meaning of Rabi al-Awwal is ‘the first spring’, but this has no relevant meaning today, because the Islamic calendar follows the moon rather than the solar seasons.
-Thus, Rabi al-Awwal began in autumn this year.
+Thus, Rabi al-Awwal begins in summer this year.

 Why is Rabi al-Awwal important to Muslims?